mkang315/RCS-YOLO/README.md

 The files train_repvgg-csp.py and https://test_repvgg-csp.py are used for an ablation study of the comparison network repvgg-csp.yaml in the directory [./cfg/ablation/](https://github.com/mkang315/RCS-YOLO/tree/main/cfg/ablation).

 ## Referencing Guide
 Please cite the paper if using this repository.
-Here is a guide to referencing this work in various styles for formatting your references:
+Here is a guide to referencing this work in various styles for formatting your references:</br>

-> Plain Text
+> Plain Text</br>
 - **Springer Reference Style**</br>
 Kang, M., Ting, C.-M., Ting, F.F., Phan, R.C.-W.: RCS-YOLO: a fast and high-accuracy object detector for brain tumor detection.
 In: Greenspan, H., et al. (eds.)
 MICCAI 2023.
 LNCS, vol. 14223, pp. 600–610.
 Springer, Cham (2023). [https://doi.org/10.1007/978-3-031-43901-8_57](https://doi.org/10.1007/978-3-031-43901-8_57)</br>
-<sup>**NOTE:** MICCAI conference proceedings are part of the book series LNCS in which Springer's format for bibliographical references is strictly enforced.
-This is important, for instance, when citing previous MICCAI proceedings, which the reference style of *ECCV* is same as.
+<sup>**NOTE:** *MICCAI* and *ECCV* conference proceedings are part of the book series LNCS in which Springer's format for bibliographical references is strictly enforced.
+This is important, for instance, when citing previous *MICCAI* and *ECCV* proceedings.
 LNCS stands for Lecture Notes in Computer Science.</sup>

 - **Nature Referencing Style**</br>
 Kang, M., Ting, C.-M., Ting, F. F. & Phan, R. C.-W. RCS-YOLO: a fast and high-accuracy object detector for brain tumor detection.
 In *Medical Image Computing and Computer-Assisted Intervention – MICCAI 2023: 26th International Conference, Vancouver, Canada, October 8–12, 2023, Proceedings, Part IV* (eds.
 Greenspan, H. et al.) 600–610 (Springer, 2023).</br>